ON THIS PAGE

 Conversion

-Conversion is ran using the ModelConverter CLI.
+Conversion is run using the ModelConverter CLI.
 The process is guided using the conversion parameters.
-You can define them in a Config file or provide the model source as a NN Archive and the ModelConverter will automatically fill-in the conversion parameters for you.
-Additionally, you can define the overrides option through CLI to change conversion parameters on the run.To run the conversion:
+You can define them in a Config file or provide the model source as a NN Archive and ModelConverter will automatically fill in the conversion parameters for you.
+Additionally, you can pass key-value overrides on the CLI to change conversion parameters for a single run.To run the conversion:

-1. Prepare Config file or NN Archive for the model of interest;
+1. Prepare a Config file or NN Archive for the model of interest.

-2. Place the relevant model file(s), Config file, NN Archive file, and calibration data in the respective sub-directories of the shared_with_container folder.
+2. If using local files, place the relevant model file(s), Config file, NN Archive file, and calibration data in the respective subdirectories of shared_with_container.
 There is no need to provide the model file(s) in case of converting from a NN Archive.
 Calibration data is optional and should only be provided if you plan to quantize the model during conversion.

 3. Run the conversion using the --path argument pointing to the Config file or NN Archive inside the mounted folder.
-Alternatively, s3 and GCS URLs can also provided.
+Alternatively, s3:// and gcs:// URLs can also be provided.

 Command Line